 Two colleagues who had been friends “fell out badly” and “ceased to speak to each other”.
 Things became so bad between the pair that disciplinary action was initiated against them both.
 One employee’s behaviour improved, but the other’s (the claimant’s) did not.
 The claimant was dismissed after further warnings, with her behaviour towards her colleague given as the reason for dismissal.

 The tribunal found that the employer’s procedure was flawed, but that the claimant’s behaviour was so bad that she should not receive any compensation.
 The tribunal rejected the claimant’s argument that it was unfair for the employer to dismiss one employee, but not the other: one employee’s behaviour had improved, but the claimant had refused to modify her behaviour.

 5. Employee unfairly dismissed after complaints from colleague “out to get him”

 The claimant had a managerial style that he admitted was “not modern”, with a tendency to shout and swear at people when he was not happy.
 A number of disagreements arose between the claimant and a black colleague.
 It was clear to everyone that the two men did not get on.

-The claimant’s colleague made various allegations of racism, with the decision to dismiss being made following an investigation into a comment that the claimant did “not like black people” when he was a schoolboy because of bullying.
+The claimant’s colleague made various allegations of racism, with the decision to dismiss being made following a workplace investigation into a comment that the claimant did “not like black people” when he was a schoolboy because of bullying.

 The tribunal upheld the claimant’s unfair dismissal claim.
 It concluded that, although the employer had a zero-tolerance policy on racism, it had failed to take account of the two men’s history of bickering.
 The tribunal suggested that the claimant’s colleague had been “out to get him”.